impactorbitco/handbook-main/content/ims/standards/iso-55001/_index.md

 ### 4.3 Determining the Scope of the Asset Management System

-The AMS encompasses all assets critical to delivering Green Orbit Digital's services, including digital content, technological tools, and human resources.
+The AMS encompasses all assets critical to delivering Impact Orbit Creative Group's services, including digital content, technological tools, and human resources.
 The system applies to all departments and functions, ensuring a holistic approach to asset management that aligns with organizational objectives and stakeholder expectations.

 ### 4.4 Asset Management System